lpurificacao/Python_setup/README.md

 It upgrades pip to the latest version and installs any dependencies you need.

-You can also create whatever directories structure you want.
+You can also create whatever directory structure you want.

 ${\large{\textit{\textcolor{#0A1589}{I have my own way of structuring the folders...
 Can I customize it?}}}}$